MCP Servers¶

 [supergateway] POST messages: http://localhost:8003/message

-This will run dynatrace MCP server as a pod in your cluster. credentials are passed as env vars.
+This will run dynatrace MCP server as a pod in your cluster.
+Credentials are passed as env vars.

 apiVersion: v1